Enhancing Relationships with the Right Support and Information

 Just letting each other know your feelings, hopes and fears changes things.
 In the next argument you’ll notice some of the feelings your partner described.
 That might change how you respond.
 The same thing will be happening for them.
 Little changes maybe, but you’ve started the process.
 Notice the changes and congratulate each other.
 The more attention you pay to your progress, the more progress you’ll make.

 If you’re tired of the blame game, you can try out being a team instead.
 The ‘problem’ is something you developed together.
-Together, you can create something else, something that works.
+With Mind Renaissance and the power of the Emotional Reset Technique, you can create something else, something that works.